KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 An exception that is thrown when the message is deemed poison.
 A message is poisoned if it fails repeated attempts to deliver the message.

-    throw [System.ServiceModel.PoisonMessageException]::New("An exception that is thrown when the message is deemed poison.
-A message is poisoned if it fails repeated attempts to deliver the message.")
+    throw [System.ServiceModel.PoisonMessageException]::New('An exception that is thrown when the message is deemed poison.
+A message is poisoned if it fails repeated attempts to deliver the message.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.PoisonMessageException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.PoisonMessageException.aspx)